Frequently Asked Questions

 - Be prompt - plan to arrive early for the interview to allow time to find parking, to locate the appropriate office, and to complete any necessary paperwork.

 - Remember to maintain good posture and body language.

 - Finally, just try to relax.

-- I've applied, tested and interviewed, what happens now?
+- I've applied, tested and/or interviewed, what happens now?

 If you have successfully passed the testing and the interview process, your name is placed on an eligibility list.
-Eligibility lists contain the names of the individuals that a supervisor may hire for his/her open vacancy.
-Supervisors will be given the names and phone number of the top candidates on the eligibility list.
+Eligibility lists contain the names of the individuals that are listed or ranked by test score and who a supervisor may hire for his/her open vacancy.
+Supervisors will be given the names of top candidates they can consider for the job vacancy.
 Individuals may be asked to come in for a second interview, departmental tour, etc.

-- Do you require drug testing, background checks, credit checks, etc.?
+- Does the City require drug testing, background checks, credit checks, etc.?

 The City of Springfield conducts pre-employment drug testing on all applicants that are made contingent job offers.
 In most circumstances, applicants must report to the testing site within 24 hours of being made a contingent job offer.
 All job offers are contingent upon successfully passing the later phase of our pre-employment screening process which may include; a mandatory pre-employment drug test, a criminal background check, credit check, and references.

-- What type of benefits do you offer?
+- What type of benefits does the City offer?